 Below you’ll find a small sampling of our August diversity calendar events – to see all 100+ events this year, see our interactive online DEI Calendar.

-August is what you make of it.
-For some people, it’s a hot month without holidays and the return of routine (if they have kids in school).
-For others, it’s a relaxing month where they take vacation time.
-However you typically think of this month, try challenging yourself by integrating August diversity days into your personal or work calendar.
-Celebrate a religious holiday that you’ve never heard of or take a new book out of the library about someone on this list.
+August brings a season of change.
+For some people, it’s back to work and/or back to school.
+For others, it’s a relaxing time for vacation.
+Whatever August means to you, try challenging yourself by integrating August diversity days into your personal or work calendar.
+Celebrate a religious holiday you’ve never heard of or enjoy a book on a topic below.

 August 4: Barack Obama’s Birthday